Engineering & Construction Services

 • Workforce Health & Safety

-Construction, maintenance and repair services, and other on-site activities require a substantial amount of manual labour.
-Fatality and injury rates in the Engineering & Construction Services industry are high compared with those in other industries as a result of the workforce’s exposure to powered haulage and heavy machinery accidents, fall accidents, exposure to hazardous chemicals, and other unique and potentially dangerous situations.
-Additionally, temporary workers may be at a higher risk due to lack of training or industry experience.
-Failing to protect worker health and safety can result in fines and penalties; serious incidents can lead to acute, one-time extraordinary expenses and contingent liabilities from legal and/or regulatory actions.
-In addition, health and safety incidents can result in project delays and downtime that raise project costs and lower profitability.
-Entities that seek to properly train both permanent and temporary employees and build a strong safety culture could reduce their risk profile while potentially gaining a competitive advantage in new project bids and proposals as a result of strong workforce health and safety track records.
+Construction, maintenance and repair services and other on-site activities require substantial manual labour.
+Fatality and injury rates in the Engineering & Construction Services industry are high compared with those in other industries because of the workforce’s exposure to powered haulage and heavy machinery accidents, fall accidents, exposure to hazardous chemicals, and other unique and potentially dangerous situations.
+Additionally, temporary workers may be at a higher risk because of a lack of training or industry experience.
+Failing to protect worker health and safety can result in fines and penalties; serious incidents may result in acute, one-time extraordinary expenses and contingent liabilities from legal or regulatory actions.
+In addition, health and safety incidents may result in project delays and downtime that increase project costs and decrease profitability.
+Entities that seek to train both permanent and temporary employees professionally and build a strong safety culture may reduce their risk profile while potentially gaining a competitive advantage in new project bids and proposals because of good workforce health and safety statistics.

 Product Design & Lifecycle Management